MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/LEA/readme.md

-This is where we run the LEA structure analysis
+This is where we run the LEA structure analysis.